raje-sh/site-exporter-pdf/README.md

 ## TODO

-- investigate why not working in codespaces
-- alter commiter account
+- fix image pulling issue "no matching manifest for linux/arm64/v8 in the manifest list entries"
 - prep demo video with non-wiki site https://stackoverflow.com/a/4279746/1092815
   - attach wiki-repo as example to main repo sub-module.
 - pin the oss repos in github